 3) Khadija رضي الله عنها – a working mother

-Although these women were beyond all these titles, it’s a way to show how women of different backgrounds and circumstances excelled in their roles of motherhood that Allah bestowed upon them.
-Perhaps some day, we will study great fathers in history too, but as a woman myself, I’m starting with my own womankind to look up to.
+Although these women were beyond all these titles, it’s a way to show how women of different backgrounds and circumstances excelled in the roles of motherhood that Allah bestowed upon them.
+Perhaps someday, we will study great fathers in history too, but as a woman myself, I’m starting with my own womankind to look up to.
 Read the above IG post for personal reflections on the beautiful hadith below:

 Narrated Abu Huraira: Gabriel came to the Prophet ﷺ and said, “O Allah’s Messenger ﷺ!
 This is Khadija coming to you with a dish having meat soup (or some food or drink).
 When she reaches you, greet her on behalf of her Lord (i.e. Allah) and on my behalf, and give her the glad tidings of having a Qasab palace in Paradise wherein there will be neither any noise nor any fatigue (trouble).”
 [Hadith; Bukhari 3820]

-صخب means a mixture of noise, shouts, and cries.
+صخب – which means a mixture of noise, shouts, and cries.
 Loud confused noise.

-نصب means distress, trouble, fatigue, tired, worn out, to exert to the utmost, struggle hard, stand upright, be in a vertical position, disease, illness, sorrow.
+نصب – which means distress, trouble, fatigue, tiredness, worn out, exerting to the utmost, struggle hard, stand upright, be in a vertical position, disease, illness, sorrow.

 Being a working mother comes with its own struggles in parenting which one doesn’t have to face alone; that is why the Parenting for Jannah Academy supports you through your evolving parenting journey.